goosst/HomeAutomation/README.md

 ```
 here you can find the names f37 and bai for the devicenames needed for further usage in ebusd.

+- you have to look up the mentioned csv files (e.g. 15.f37.csv) to see which parameters are available and which ones have read permission, which ones have write permissions:  https://github.com/john30/ebusd-configuration/tree/master/ebusd-2.1.x/en/vaillant

 - in parallel commands can be queried:
 -- to read: examples:
 ```